hsfl/cosmos-core/README.md

 Quick-start:

 Compile and test the agent examples.
 This can be done either with Qt Creator, or with Cmake.
-These instructions assume that you are in the COSMOS-DEVELOPMENT folder.
+These instructions assume that you are in the **cosmos-source** folder.

 **For Qt Creator with qmake (.pro files)**